 The bind rows() function adds missing values to the data, but in some situations—such as when we wish to maintain column names or when the contents of the variables in the data frames differ—this can be better.

-In this case, we can use the plyr function instead of the dplyr function.
+In this case, you can use the plyr function instead of the dplyr function.
 To install plyr, and load it, here is what you do:

 All you need to do is type in – install.packages(“plyr”) followed by library(“plyr”).

-Following this, we’ll use the rbind.fill to create a new data frame from the first two ones.
+Following this, I’ll use the rbind.fill to create a new data frame from the first two ones.
 Here’s what that looks like:

 Frequently Asked Questions